Reduce Environmental impact

 It is important to focus our efforts, so we have selected the following initiatives and projects.

-In order to achieve our goal to be plastic free by 2023, UniCredit is distributing re-usable metal drinking bottles across the Group.
+In order to achieve our goal to be plastic free by 2023, UniCredit is continuing to distribute re-usable metal drinking bottles across the Group.
 All single-use plastic in break areas and canteens will be removed from all UniCredit buildings by 2023.
-These actions will reduce plastic bottles used by approximately 7 million per year in Italy alone, saving about 500 tons of CO2.

-One of our main initiatives to reduce energy consumption is making UniCredit's premises in Italy more energy-efficient by monitoring and managing our energy consumption such as the installation of centralised remote-controlled Heating, Ventilation, and Air Conditioning (HVAC) and our energy-efficient data centres.
+One of our main initiatives to reduce energy consumption is making UniCredit's premises in Italy more energy-efficient by monitoring and managing our energy consumption; for instance, in 2020, where possible, during the covid-19 lockdown, thanks to the centralised remote-controlled Heating, Ventilation, and Air Conditioning (HVAC) systems we were able to optimize the building energy consumption based on real building occupancy, switching off systems in temporally closed branches, avoiding about 1,800 GJ of unnecessary energy consumption, equal to about 170 tons of CO2 emissions, compared to 2019.

-We are continuing to promote smart solutions that enable remote meetings.
+We are continuing to promote smart solutions that enable remote meetings, especially during the 2020 emergency situation, in order to ensure our employees' health and safety.
 Furthermore, a widespread adoption of flexible working solutions has been strategic for saving over 5 million km in employee commuter travel over the four years since their inception.

 UniCredit is also reducing the use of paper by making greater use of digitalised processes and services.
-Our Centralised Document Dematerialisation (CDD) project aims to make handling branch documents more efficient and secure by developing a management process based on a new IT platform.
-This project is further supported by the FirmaMia tool, which our customers can use to digitally sign their routine in-branch documents.
+Our Paperless project aims to make handling branch documents more efficient and secure by developing a management process based on a new IT platform, and allowing our customers to digitally sign their routine in-branch documents.

 At UniCredit, we have adopted a holistic, integrated approach to analysing all of our activities to ensure we understand and mitigate the effects of our procurement practices.